Dilution of Dark Matter Relic abundance due to First Order Electroweak Phase Transition: Result

 \subsection{Estimation of the dilution factor}

 In this subsection, we estimate the dilution factor of the DM relic density due to an FOPT along the $h_d$-field direction.
-In the region of parameter space we scan for this work, the triplet field values, $h_t$, at the various minima of the effective potential at finite temperature always remain tiny.
-The FOPT happens only along the $h_d$-field direction.
-Therefore, we only discuss the dilution factor due to this one-step FOPT.
-However, an FOPT can occur in the early Universe along the singlet-field direction, i.e., along the $h_s$-field direction.
-Such a phase transition demands a relatively low DM mass~\cite{Ghosh:2022fzp}.
-On the other hand, the dilution effect caused by the FOPT on the relic density becomes significant only when the DM mass is relatively large $\gtrsim$ 1~TeV.
-An FOPT along the $h_s$-field direction is unlikely to occur for such a heavy DM.
+The triplet field values, $h_t$, at the various minima of the effective potential at finite temperature always remain tiny in the region of parameter space that we study for this work.
+An FOPT can occur in the early Universe along the singlet-field direction, i.e., along the $h_s$-field direction.
+Such a phase transition around the temperature of the electroweak scale demands a relatively low DM mass~\cite{Ghosh:2022fzp}.
+On the other hand, the dilution effect caused by the FOPT around the electroweak scale on the DM relic density becomes significant only when the DM mass is relatively large $\gtrsim$ 1~TeV.
+Such a phase transition is unlikely to occur for such a heavy DM.
+On the contrary, an FOPT around the electroweak scale can happen along the $h_d$-field direction and such a phase transition could dilute the relic density of a heavy DM.
 Therefore, in the context of this work, the relevant FOPT is the transition that happens only along the $h_d$-field direction.

-The variation of the dilution factor caused by an FOPT, calculated using equation~\ref{dilutioncase2}, with the effective quartic coupling of the potential ($\lambda_1+\lambda_4$) has been shown in figure~\ref{parameterscan}.
+The variation of the dilution factor caused by an FOPT, calculated using equation~\ref{dilutioncase2}, with the effective quartic coupling of the potential ($\lambda_1+\lambda_4$) has been shown in the top-left plot of figure~\ref{parameterscan}.
 The color in the palette indicates the mass of the doubly-charged Higgs.
 Note that the dilution factor increases with the increase of the effective quartic coupling $\lambda_1+\lambda_4$.
 The color variation indicates that a decrease in $m_{H^{\pm\pm}}$ enhances the dilution factor for a given value of $\lambda_1+\lambda_4$.
 Thus, the parameter space with larger effective quartic couplings ($\lambda_1$, $\lambda_4$) and lower $m_{H^{\pm\pm}}$ are preferred for larger dilution factors resulting from an FOPT along the $h_d$-field direction.
+Note that a significant amount of parameter space from this region, the decay width of $\hsm$ into a photon pair is more than $2\sigma$ away from the latest LHC limits.
+However, we still preserve those points in these plots to understand the behaviour of the dilution factor with the model parameters.